GuanceCloud/guance-docs/docs/en/ci-visibility/data-collection.md

 ## Preconditions

-You need to create an [observation cloud account](https://auth.guance.com/register?channel=帮助文档) and [install DataKit](../datakit/datakit-install.md) on your host.
+You need to create an [Guance Cloud account](https://auth.guance.com/register?channel=帮助文档) and [install DataKit](../datakit/datakit-install.md) on your host.

 ## Data Collection